Table 55 Data Declaration

-- This table provides the number of persons arrested in metropolitan counties in 2013 broken down by race of the arrestee.
-In addition, the table shows the percent distribution of arrests by race for each offense.
+- This table provides the number of persons arrested in metropolitan counties in 2019 broken down by race and ethnicity of the arrestee.
+In addition, the table shows the percent distribution of arrests by race and ethnicity for each offense.
 The table also furnishes a breakdown of these data by juveniles (persons under age 18) and adults.

 - The totals provided in this table reflect only those persons arrested by law enforcement agencies that provided race information to the UCR Program; therefore, the totals may not match those shown in other arrest tables for metropolitan counties.

 - The Metropolitan Counties classification encompasses jurisdictions covered by noncity law enforcement agencies located within currently designated Metropolitan Statistical Areas.
 (See Area Definitions.)